GoogleCloudPlatform/gcp-token-broker/docs/concepts/providers.md

 user on demand as requested by the broker clients.

 This provider offers tight scoping on a per-user basis.
-This allows to ensure that the broker may only generate access tokens for a specific whitelist of Google users.
+This allows to ensure that the broker may only generate access tokens for a specific allowlist of Google users.

 Let's take an example: